dinesh-hannurkar/cpft/SETUP_SUMMARY.md

-# ✅ CPFT Hybrid Deployment Setup Complete!
+# ✅ fylooo Hybrid Deployment Setup Complete!

 ## 📋 What Was Done